What is a home inspection?

 How long does a home inspection take?

-Depending on the home’s age, size, and location, as well as the home inspector’s own work protocols and ethic, your home inspection may take up to three hours.
-Adding square footage, outbuildings, and/or ancillary services (such as mold or radon testing) will increase that time.
-It may be necessary for your inspector to bring in a helper for a very large property.
-If your general home inspection takes significantly less than 1 hour, it may indicate that the inspector was not thorough enough.
+Depending on the home’s age, size, and location your home inspection may take up to three hours.
+Adding square footage, outbuildings, and/or ancillary services (such as mold or radon testing) will increase the time required.
+It may be necessary for us to bring in a helper for a very large property.

 At what point in the real estate transaction should I schedule a home inspection?